dev-0x0/pyfi/README.md

     - scapy module for packet capture, analysis and forging

 ### TODO:
 - Source most up-to-date vendor database.
-Find a way to keep it updated.
+Find a way to keep it updated
 - Incorporate all argparse parsed arguments from utils.py
 - Fix bug when quitting during sniffing phase
 - Add colours to UI